baaspack/baas-sdk/README.md

 { channelType: "rooms", channelId: "5e9f1c70d84722112da48213" }
 ```

-If you want to store the channels your users' have subscribed to and the channel they were last engaged with, create a `usersInformationCollection` collection and include a field called `currentChannel` and a field called `channels`.
+If you want to store the channels your users have subscribed to and the channel they were last engaged with, create a `usersInformationCollection` collection and include a field called `currentChannel` and a field called `channels`.

 `currentChannel` takes a channel object.
 Examples: